healthyhomeuk/healthyhome/_docs/system-setup/hardware.md

 -   [Silicon Labs Si1145](https://www.silabs.com/sensors/optical/si114x) - A UV index and ambient light sensor which measures the local UV index and ambient light levels (in luminous flux).

--   [RaspberryPi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) - A single board computer which will be used to control the sensors and manage their data.
+-   [RaspberryPi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) - A single board computer which is used to control the sensors and manage their data.
 	- You will also need the microSD card and power adaptor.
 	- The later 4 model B can also be used.
 	- To control the RaspberryPi, you can either setup a secure shell connection using your own computer or use the GUI by connecting a monitor via HDMI and a mouse via USB.